Assisted Housing Programs

 Housing assistance payments are based on the affordability of the individual/family (family income, family size, income deductions, utility responsibility, and the requested contract rent).
 Additional rent reasonableness tools are available under leasing.

 Types of Housing Choice Vouchers

-The Project-based HCV Program (with community partners) allows low-income families to live in specific properties with subsidized rents.
+Project Based Voucher holders live in specific properties (managed by community partners) with subsidized rent.
 Applicants must apply for specific communities and will then be placed on that community’s site-based waiting list managed by RRHA.

-Residents who have been in the PBV Program for at least one year in good standing may be eligible for the Tenant-based HCV Program—which broaden their housing options.
+Residents who have been in the PBV program for at least one year in good standing may be eligible for a TPV voucher—which broadens their housing options.

-This program gives families the flexibility to choose their own, safe apartments at an affordable cost to them.
+This program gives low-income families the flexibility to choose their own, safe apartments with private landlords at an affordable cost to them.
 Voucher holders are responsible for finding an apartment that accepts Housing Choice Vouchers in the private market.